mjf4010/Flashcard-PPT-Generator/README.md

-# Flashcard-PPT-Generator
+# flashcard-ppt-generator
-Generates a PPT file with images centered on the slides and corresponding keywords added as titles.
+This Python script generates a PPTX file from data input into Input.xlsx